 The Executive Committee meets with the President to discuss matters of ongoing or immediate concern.
-The Committee includes the Vice President of Institutional Advancement, the Provost, the Vice President of Student Affairs, the Counsel to the President, the Chief Financial Officer, the Chief Human Resources Officer, the Chief Administration Officer, the Chief Information Officer, and the Chief Diversity Officer.
+The Committee includes the Vice President for Institutional Advancement, the Provost, the Vice President for Student Affairs, the Special Assistant to the President, the Chief Financial Officer, the Chief Human Resources Officer, the Chief Administrative Officer, the Chief Information Officer, and the Chief Diversity Officer.